Interdisciplinary-HCI/RA-BSTS/README.md

 ollama serve
 ```

-### 3. Frontend tab: Once you run this line, the web app can be viewed on the browser at 'http://localhost:5173/'
+### 3. Frontend tab

+Once you run this line, the web app can be viewed on the browser at http://localhost:5173/

 ```
 cd RA-BSTS